marcelcure/FsnNodeHealthCheck/README.md

 If you stop fusion_health_server_VPS.py, then FsnNodeHealth.py will think that there is a problem and email you.
 This is a good check to make sure it is working OK.
 If you stop FsnNodeHealth.py on your home PC, then fusion_health_server_VPS.py will simply wait for you to reconnect.
 Another sanity check is to put an incorrect IP address for your VPS to check that emails are sent to you.

+PROBLEMS

+Feel free to contact me on the Fusion TG for assistance.

+One problem I have found is that sometimes an old fusion_health_server_VPS process is left running on the VPS.
+This should be removed before running fusion_health_server_VPS.py

+To check if there is an old process left behind :-

+ps ax|grep fusion_health_server_VPS

+You see an output similar to below

+14257 pts/1    S      0:00 python3 ./fusion_health_server_VPS.py

+16335 pts/1    S+     0:00 grep --color=auto fusion_health_server_VPS

+If you see it running (ignore the line with grep in it), then find the process ID number  (PID) and kill it :-

+kill PID     - insert the actual number in the first column instead of PID

 TO DO

-Soon I will change FsnNodeHealth.py to optionally use web3.fusion.extend to extract the block info.
+Soon I will change FsnNodeHealth.py to optionally use web3-fusion-extend using JS to extract the block info.